MikeTkachuk/Ping_listener/README.md

   'server_root':(str) 'https://example.net' a string to append to logs link in the emails,
   'base_frequency': (scalar>=0) a delay between the steps of a ping absence listener,
   'email_processing_frequency': (scalar>=0) a delay before the next processing of the emails queue,
-  'recipient': 'example@something.sth' (str) representing the recipient email,
+  'recipient': (str) representing the recipient email,
   'users': a dict of pairs (username:(unique str),user config described below)
   }